Arlington Pedestrian Accident Lawyer

 Non-economic damages are meant to compensate an individual for their non-monetary losses such as physical impairment, pain and suffering, mental anguish, loss of enjoyment of life and or loss of companionship.

-In some cases, an injured pedestrian may be eligible to recover compensation for punitive damages or exemplary damages.
+In some cases, an injured person may be eligible to recover compensation for punitive damages or exemplary damages.
 These types of damages are usually only awarded in cases where a driver acted with malice, gross negligence, or wanton recklessness.

 Speak to an Arlington Pedestrian Accident Attorney